 Dust mites are partial to the warmth of a bed and pillow.
 The simple solution to protecting yourself from asthma related allergies is to purchase dust mite bedding encasings.
 You can purchase the encasings for your mattress, box spring, pillows, and comforter/duvet covers.
 Dust mite encasing bedding protects you from dust mites, their body parts, and feces.
 Made with a tightly woven breathable fabric, encasing bedding products create an effective allergen dust mite barrier.
 They are washable and won't shrink.

 Another essential bedding product necessary to curb your asthma is the use of a feather or down pillow.
 However, some people are allergic to these pillows.
 A recent study from The American Academy of Allergy, Asthma, and Immunology cites feather and down pillows contain lower levels of allergy-causing substances than synthetic pillows do.
 Be sure to wash your bedding with hot water in at least 140F degrees.

 Put HEPA Filters and Air Purifiers to the Test

-We hope you enjoy your newly refined breathing air and the products you decide to use to purify your life.
-Check out our Web site often for the latest products, news, and up-to-date information from our professional consultants.
+Be sure to check our website often for the latest products, news, and up-to-date information from our professional consultants.